cavaunpeu/willwolf.io-source/content/articles/technical-guide-open-source-ml-masters.md

 Keeping a blog serves three principal ends:

 1. **It helps you to concretize knowledge.** If you're going to share something with others, it is *easy* to motivate yourself to make sure you know what you're talking about.
 This stems from the basic human tendencies of fearing both rejection, and the perception of inconsistency.
-2. **It helps you to stay relevant in other people's eyes.** I was active about sharing my posts on [Twitter](https://twitter.com/willwolf_) and DataTau.
+2. **It helps you to stay relevant in other people's eyes.** I was diligent about sharing my posts on [Twitter](https://twitter.com/willwolf_) and [DataTau](http://www.datatau.com/).
 Fortunately, they were shared by others.
 In fact, I received 7 blind interview requests from managers that had read my blog (and continue to receive them to this day).
 This is a point of expediency, not braggadocio: do it well once, share it, and reap the rewards for a long time to come.
 3. **It gives you something — nay, everything — to talk about in your interviews upon your return.** I was keenly aware of the importance, for better or for worse, of maintaining a public sharing space of personal projects before I left for Morocco.
 Throughout the OSMLM, I could cynically be characterized as a "professional blog-writer/portfolio-builder". **Upon return, over half of my interviews began with: "Hey, I read that blog post which I really enjoyed.
 Mind walking me through it?"
 Uh, yep.
 No problem.**

 In addition to a blog, I found that **maintaining a presence on Twitter proved valuable as well.**